Luv U Alia: Plot

 Alia is a young, shy college girl.
 She has never known any fun other than reading and fixing her glasses up her nose.
 Life takes a sudden turn after an evening spent in an accidentally locked car on a rainy night with Arhaan, the college Casanova.
 Will their love-hate relationship take a turn for the better after sharing their darkest secrets?

 Soundtrack

-Dharma Vish scored the film's background music and the soundtrack was composed by Jassie Gift, lyrics for which was penned Kaviraj.
+The soundtrack was composed by Jassie Gift, lyrics for which was penned Kaviraj.
 The soundtrack album consists of five tracks.
 The track "Kuntre Nintre", a remixed version of a track of the same name from the 1985 film Trishula, was included in the album.
 Poet Siddalingaiah had written the lyrics for the track, and the remixed version featured additional lyrics by Kaviraj.
 The album was released on 15 June 2015 in the studios of the sketch comedy show, Majaa Talkies in Bangalore, as part of the film's promotions.